MicrosoftDocs/win32/desktop-src/DirectShow/ec-dvd-no-fp-pgc.md

 ---
-Description: 'Signals that the DVD disc does not have a FP\_PGC (First Play Program Chain) and that the DVD Navigator will not automatically load any PGC and start playback.' ms.assetid: 'c6b37256-5f99-41bb-98f0-b9519d260c8a'
+Description: Signals that the DVD disc does not have a FP\_PGC (First Play Program Chain) and that the DVD Navigator will not automatically load any PGC and start playback. ms.assetid: c6b37256-5f99-41bb-98f0-b9519d260c8a
-title: 'EC\_DVD\_NO\_FP\_PGC'
+title: EC\_DVD\_NO\_FP\_PGC
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # EC\_DVD\_NO\_FP\_PGC